How well do you really know your customers?

 - Input and update: With the template and metrics nailed down, put on your creative hat and start writing.
 Taking all the information you’ve previously gathered and segmented, bring your users to life by giving them backstories, goals, and personalities.
 Try to keep your personas as distinct as possible, as in, eliminate big overlaps (the Resourceful Mother and the Adventurous Bachelor shouldn’t both have the same views when it comes to managing money).
 And remember, personas are a tool that will continuously be used and updated, so treat this process as more of a cycle to keep coming back to as you regularly learn more about your customers.

-Step 2: Build a template for your customer journeys
+Step 2: Build a customer journey map template

 As mentioned, the tactical tool for organizing this information in a visual way is called the customer journey map.